sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Brown, 1983; Kaiser, McCloskey, & Proffitt, 1986; McCloskey, 1983; Taylor & Kowalski, 2004
 - SH 25: Wrong concepts and models are difficult to overcome because we are drawn to simplification and categorization.
     - Cites Allport, 1954; Brewer, 1988; Fiske & Taylor, 1991
+- SB 155-158: Avoid activating inappropropriate prior knowledge, such as seductive details.
+They can severely hinder learning.
+    - Cites Garner, Gillingham, & White, 1989; Mayer 2005; Clark & Mayer, 2008; Harp and Mayer 1998

 **Question**: _What strategies are effective for dealing with inappropriate prior knowledge?_